 Think about this for a second.
 We keep hearing that all of these high-powered Silicon Valley (and other) executives, like Tim Cook, find 4 am their most productive time of day.
-Do you think that we’d think of them as just-as-awesome if we found out that they all went to bed by 8 pm?
+Do you think we’d think of them as just-as-awesome if we found out they all went to bed by 8 pm?
 Not so much.

 Since when did going to bed at 8 pm become a manly executive trait?
 No, we never hear about that.
 I bet that the reality is that most of these executives and other high performers in the news can easily afford to go to bed at 8 pm because they have legions of minions to do work for them.
 So just waking up at 4 am is not going to make you like Tim Cook.

 No, the real secret of the 4 am wake-up is reducing the amount of distraction.
 And by distraction, I mean dealing with other people and their demands.
-I remember when I used to work in IT; my most productive times were the weeks when most people went on holiday, summers, and around Christmas.
-I never got more work done than when there is no one else around.
+I remember when I used to work in IT; my most productive times were the weeks when most people went on holiday, during summers, and around Christmas.
+I never got more work done than when no one else was around.
 That’s the main reason why people get up early, to get things done in the quiet of isolation because most everyone else is sleeping.

 Bottom line: productivity = isolation.
 The problem is, if you ask me, innovation and new ideas are more likely to strike you when you are not trying to be productive.
-They tend to strike when your mind is wandering when you are wasting time.
+They tend to strike when your mind wanders when you are wasting time.
 When you are playing, relaxing, hanging out with friends, or even showering.
 So if you need productivity, isolate yourself.
 But if you are looking to innovate, do the opposite.